dgraph-io/website-old/README.md

   }
   ```

   This would make sure all your queries are reverse proxied to `http://dgraph.io` and your assets are served from within the data directory.
+Don't modify the `events` key in this file.

 3. Run nginx via: